ythuangmyco/ythuangmyco.github.io/pages/join_us.md

 ---
 The Huang lab is always looking for motivated undergraduate students, graduate students, and postdocs to join the lab.
 Please e-mail ythuangmyco@gmail.com or ythuangmyco@kmu.edu.tw if you are interested in joining us.

-The Huang lab is housed in the [Department of Biomedical Science and Environmental Biology](https://biology.kmu.edu.tw/index.php/zh-TW/) at Kaohsiung Medical School.
+The Huang lab is housed in the [Department of Biomedical Science and Environmental Biology](https://biology.kmu.edu.tw/index.php/zh-TW/) at Kaohsiung Medical School.<br>
-Lab: 932
+Lab: 932<br>
-Office: 933
+Office: 933<br>

 <h4>Graduate students</h4>
 <hr/>